Nature-wise, Abkhazia might be the most beautiful place on the planet. The climate is subtropical by the sea and surrounded by snowy mountains.

 When God was handing out countries the Abkhazians turned up late.
 ‘We’re sorry,’ they said, ‘but we had guests, and we had to give them food and drink.’
 To punish the tardy Abkhazians, God gave them a harsh, dark, and cold piece of earth.
 Later, an angel went to check up on them.
 He was warmly welcomed, and treated to a feast.
 Word got back to God, who called a meeting with the Abkhazians.
 ‘I will give you the most beautiful piece of land I know,’ he said.
 ‘Just remember, like a beautiful woman, it will be coveted.
 You must protect this land.’

 The region was once home to about 500,000 people, but wars with Georgia and Russia in the 1990s have driven away at least half the population.
 (Think Bosnia without the UN.)
 Bullet holes riddle buildings in Sukhum, Abkhazia’s capital city.
 In abandoned towns, trees grow out of houses.
-The country has no postal service.
+For post-Soviet history nuts, this place is paradise.

 Adventure travellers will have a ball in Abkhazia.
 The people live up to their legendary hospitality.
 They’re fun, and like to sing while drinking.
 The mountains, lakes and rivers leading to the sea are breathtaking.
 Sukhum is home to legendary sanitoria, the original all-inclusive holiday package.

 Just getting there is an adventure, as Abkhazia’s only civilian airport closed more than 20 years ago.
 Love this from WikiTravel: ‘Abkhazian airspace is jointly controlled by the Russian Air Force, and the fledgling Abkhaz Air Force, so unauthorised aircraft entering it, especially from Georgia, may be shot down.’